The Organizer #39 | Leadership

-The transition to manager can be one of the biggest shifts in your professional life.
+The transition to manager is one of the biggest shifts in your professional life.
 You go from being someone who does things to someone who enables other people to do things.
-It’s not easy.

 Many people find this change difficult.
 Some of the challenges affect people in any sector who manage to step into a leadership role.
 Others are unique to nonprofit and social impact work.